25 Simple Running Motivation Tips To Get You Moving

 23. Try a Running Streak

 Run streaking has become really popular over the last few years.
 But you might be asking what is a run streak?
 A run streak means you run every day for a set period of time.
-Some people like to run streak for a month or for a season.
+Some people like to run a streak for a month or for a season.

-Run streaking can be a great way to build running into your schedule.
-It can also be a great way to motivate you to get out and run.
 The one thing you need to be careful about when run streaking is that you don’t overdo it.
 Running every day with no rest days can be risky so you need to be careful not to over-tax your body.

 24. Try New Running Routes